NUAA-AL/ALiPy/README.md

 	- Provide 25 algorithms.
 	- Support 7 different settings.

-For more detailed introduction and tutorial, please refer to the [website of alipy](http://parnec.nuaa.edu.cn/huangsj/alipy) (Coming soon).
+For more detailed introduction and tutorial, please refer to the [website of alipy](http://parnec.nuaa.edu.cn/huangsj/alipy).

 ## Setup